mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-how-to-configure.md

 8. Confirm your choice by clicking **OK**.

-9. Repeat steps 2-8 to create and configure the Manager role.
+9. Refer to steps 2-8 to create and configure the Manager role.

-10. Repeat steps 2-8 to create and configure the HR role.
+10. Refer to steps 2-8 to create and configure the HR role.

 11. You already have the Administrator role by default, now you need to enable this role to monitor workflows, view their progress, and manage their settings in your app.
 Do the following: